 Crockett Wade, DL, Parkersburg (WV): Fast and physical, the 6-2 and 210-pound senior turned plenty of heads, along with counterpart Hunter Dale from Conneaut (OH).

-Editor’s Note: There were also a number of other prospects that performed extremely well and they will be considered for a possible All-American Bowl invitation.
+Editor’s Note: A number of prospects performed extremely well in this particular setting and all of them will be considered for a possible invitation to the brand’s All-American Bowl.

 When it comes to stats on participants from the series of All-American Combines, such as the most recent one, we’ve got you covered.
 For the numbers, look no further (click here).